dse/music-box-paper/README.md

 67-pound card stock might be okay.
 Index cards might be iffy.

-Regular printer/copy paper won't work with the music box mechanism, but you can print these on it anyway to use them as worksheets.
+Regular printer/copy paper won't work with the music box mechanism, but you can print these on it to use them as worksheets.

+Be sure to turn off **any** scaling options such as &ldquo;Fit to paper size&rdquo;, especially when printing the letter-size PDFs on A4 or something.

 What's a DIY music box?
 -----------------------